Hosting and bandwidth provided by MacAce.net.

-As many MacBook Air users have certainly noticed -- based on e-mail received -- there are times when the single built-in USB 2.0 port on models released prior to the "Late 2010" line is inadequate.
-Even for the "Late 2010" and "Mid-2011" models (which have two USB 2.0 ports) -- there still are times when additional ports are desirable.
+As many MacBook Air users certainly have noticed -- based on e-mail received -- there are definitely times when the single built-in USB 2.0 port on models released prior to the "Late 2010" line is inadequate.
+Even for subsequent MacBook Air models, which have two USB 2.0 or USB 3.0 ports, there still are times when additional ports are desirable.

-"Good" is a subjective term, and just about any USB hub would work.
-However, it seems logical that if views size and weight as enough of a priority to buy a MacBook Air, one also would want a USB hub that is as small and lightweight as possible.
+"Good" is a subjective term, but it seems logical that one if views size and weight as enough of a priority to buy a MacBook Air, one also would want a USB hub that is as small and lightweight as possible.

-Nevertheless, for all the other USB devices you might like to plug into a MacBook Air -- an iPod, a mouse, printers, scanners, cameras, and so on -- there are a variety of small USB 2.0 hubs designed for travel available, but four in particular include the Belkin Swivel Hub, Dr. Bott T3Hub, Griffin SmartShare USB, and IOGear MicroHub.
+Nevertheless, for all the other USB devices you might like to plug into a MacBook Air -- an iPhone or iPod, a mouse, printers, scanners, cameras, and so on -- there are a variety of small USB 2.0 hubs designed for travel available, but four in particular include the Belkin Swivel Hub, Dr. Bott T3Hub, Griffin SmartShare USB, and IOGear MicroHub.

 Photo Credit (clockwise from top left): Belkin, Dr. Bott, IOGear, Griffin.

 Please note that the above images are not precisely to scale, but the USB connectors can be used for an idea of relative size.